 Students will be given two business sheets from which they will design ads to fit certain sizes on provided 81/2 x 11" sheets.
-Students may bring rulers, pens, pencils or black felt-tipped pens.
-They will not be allowed to use color.
+Students may bring rulers, pens, pencils or black felt-tipped pens, or technology such as a computer or tablet.
+Color is not to be used regardless of whether they use pen/pencil or technology to complete.
 All artwork in the ad must be original.
 Entries will be judged based on originality, readability, and the use of a dominant element that grabs attention and sells the product or service.
+Work may can be submitted in color or black & white.